Univ-Wyo-Education/S20-4010/S20-Study-Guide.md

-# Sprint 2019  Study Guide For Midterm
+# 2020  Study Guide For Midterm

 Terms with explanation
 -----------------------------------------------------------------------

-The mid term test is on Friday, March 15.
+The mid term test is on Friday, March 13.
 All You need to bring to class that day are a couple of pens or pencils.
 Standard Academic rules apply.
 The test will be 20 multiple choice/ fill in the blank.
 An example follows: